Budgeting & Forecasting

 To edit an existing GSPW or TSPW, click on Edit to the right of the name.

-An SPW is made up of multiple lines, typically organized into sections.
-Those lines may contain values or calculations, and some may post to a defined worksheet line.
+An SPW is made up of multiple lines, typically organized into sections, like the example below.
+Those lines may contain values or calculations using formulas, and some may post to a defined worksheet line.
+When unfiltered, formula lines show the other lines used in the formula below the amounts.
+Posting rows show the account and dimensions, and any lines used in formulas, below the amounts.

 To begin to build your SPW, follow these steps: